akretion/docky/README.rst

     docky.main.service: odoo
     docky.user: odoo

-Allow to define the main service of your docker compose and the user that should be user to enter in the container
+Allows you to define the main service of your docker-compose.yml file, and to specify the command line user for the container.

 Getting Started
 ---------------------